 Additionally, as soon as you know that something isn’t working, redirect your plan to the next strategy that you see fit.
 For as long as you do this, you’ll get closer to your ideals and goals.
 And hopefully, you’ll end up creating a future proof solution that works for you.

 In an ideal world, businesses would’ve equipped their staff with the right tools to continuously meet the changing requirements of the marketplace.
 However, we’re living in a time where workers rights are increasingly dwindling and being blurred.
-This is why it is imperative that we protect ourselves by maximising our own skill sets and by utilising every free opportunity that is available.
+This is why it is imperative that we protect ourselves by maximising our own skill sets, one of the ways that we can do this is by utilising every free opportunity that is available.
 It’s not ideal, but somehow, like the phoenixes that we are, we will make it work.